walz0/frc-match-dl/README.md

 [ffmpeg](https://www.ffmpeg.org/download.html) must be installed and in your PATH for this to work, twitch-dl will throw an error if it isn't.

-[twitch-dl](https://github.com/ihabunek/twitch-dl) can be installed with the python command:
+[twitch-dl](https://github.com/ihabunek/twitch-dl) can be installed with pip:
 ```
 pip install twitch-dl
 ```